CommunityToolkit/WindowsCommunityToolkit/docs/controls/AdaptiveGridView.md

     - Using a `Viewbox`:

-        Using the `Height` and `Width` properties of content inside of a `Viewbox` means that the content inside will scale when **Width** and **Height** changes.
+        Using the `Height` and `Width` properties of content inside of a `Viewbox` means that the content inside will scale linearly when **Width** and **Height** changes, which causes a zoom-like effect.
 This might not be a desired effect, and it will also likely incur a slight performance penalty.

         _ItemTemplate implementation_